Bubblin-Superbooks/ABCD-Animal-Book/README.md

 # A-B-C-D-Animals-Book

 A cute and cuddly [Superbook](https://bubbl.in/about) for newborns.
-English alphabets alongside simple animated animals to make them stare that bit longer.
+Brought to you by web enthusiasts.

+The first of its kind, this uses only css to present alphabets and adorable animals alongside to help babies stare only that bit longer.
+No flashy gimmicks, no stupid gamification.
+Just book, and a free one at that.
+Even better, it works everywhere - iPads, iPhones, Android Phones, Desktops, TVs!
+Wherever.

+Go ahead, help your little ones learn their ABCs!

 # Superbook
 The book is live here: [A-B-C-D Animals Book](https://bubbl.in/cover/a-b-c-d-animals-book-by-marvin-danig)